Donich Law - Jordan Donich - Courtroom Sketch

 R.M. v.
 R.L., 2016 ONCA 903

 In this case, the Ontario Court of Appeal (ONCA) addressed allegations of misappropriation of funds within the context of a consulting agreement.
-The appellants, R.M. and The Mitchell Consulting Group, had entered into an agreement with Global Learning Group Inc. (GLGI) and its leading figure, R.L.
+The appellants, R.M. and The Mitchell Consulting Group, had entered into an agreement with Global Learning Group Inc. (GLGI) and its leading member, R.L.
 The appellants claimed that GLGI failed to pay amounts owed under the consulting agreement and alleged that R.L., along with GLGI, had entered into an oral trust agreement, later formalized in writing, to hold certain properties in trust as security for the owed funds.

 However, they alleged that R.L. fraudulently converted these funds for personal use.